jdhenke/logic-model/README.md

 Assertion.

-Every Assertion has a *weight*, which is a derived measure of how true that assertion is between 0 and 1, where 0 is false and 1 is true.
-An assertion that has no relations pointing to it is assumed to be true.
-Otherwise, the weight of an assertion is the average of each of its relation's support scaled by each relation's own weight
+Every Assertion has a *weight*, which is a derived measure of how true that Assertion is between 0 and 1, where 0 is false and 1 is true.
+An Assertion that has no Relations pointing to it is assumed to be true.
+Otherwise, the weight of an Assertion is the average of each of its Relation's support scaled by each Relation's own weight.

 ```python
 # create a basic claim